polyaxon/polyaxon/templates/customization/customize_run_environment.md

-Usually a docker image specifies the functionality and environment that you wish when running your experiments.
+Usually a docker image specifies the functionality and environment that you wish to run your experiments.

 The following sections will describe how to use existing docker images and how to create custom images.

 ## Public images

-You can use any docker image available on a public registry to run you experiments.
+You can use any docker image available on a public registry to run your experiments.

 You can also build your custom docker images and push them to a public registry and use them on Polyaxon.